 When you picture the quintessential American dog, chances are that you’re thinking of either a Labrador or a Golden Retriever.
 There’s good reason for that, as both breeds are wonderful with almost no negative qualities, making them both excellent for owners of any experience level.

 Let’s look specifically at Golden Retrievers.
 Are they good for first-time owners?
-Is there anything that new dog owners should watch out for with this breed?
+In fact, Golden Retrievers are one of the best dog breeds for beginners.
+So, is there anything that new dog owners should watch out for with this breed?
 Is there any other breed that might be more suitable for certain people?

 We’ll answer all these questions and more here.